rkazak/course-vagrant-quick-start/demo-centos-7/README.md

 # Vagrant CentOS 7 Project

 This project contains the files created during the temporary CentOS 7 example showing finding and using a Vagrant box on the VagrantBox.es.
-Note, this project is deleted during the cours.
+Note, this project is deleted during the course.

 ## Getting Started

-This project is setup using the **Opscode** Ubuntu Vagrant box named **Opscode centos-7.0** which is the 64-bit version of the Ubuntu 14.04 LTS image packaged for VirtualBox.
+This project is setup using the **Opscode** Ubuntu Vagrant box named **Opscode centos-7.0** which is the 64-bit version of the CentOS 7.0 packaged for VirtualBox.

 ### Setup